-We care about the wellbeing of Berkshire residents.
-And our dedicated out of hours social care provision helps us to protect some of our most vulnerable residents.
-We work with health colleagues, families and the police to assess, plan, implement and evaluate treatment to help people live as independently – and fully – as possible.
-Our Screening Officers act as first point of contact for members of the public and partner agencies with enquiries or concerns about a child, young person or vulnerable adult, providing appropriate information and advice.
-But you’ll have excellent support from your manager, and expert guidance on hand whenever you need it.
+We care about the wellbeing of our residents.
+Our dedicated Mental Health team helps us to protect some of our most vulnerable residents.
+We work with health colleagues to assess, plan, implement and evaluate treatment to help people live as independently – and fully – as possible.
+Our Approved Mental Health Professionals, who are based in our Community Mental Health Team and Emergency Duty Service, specialise in delivering Mental Health Act assessments to find the least restrictive solutions.
+It’s a challenging role, but you will have excellent support from your manager, and expert guidance on hand whenever you need it.
 You’ll also have the time to go above and beyond, along with the chance to express your ideas about how we can make our service even better.

 Because we’re Bracknell Forest.

 Based at the offices of the CMHT, you will work as part of a joint team, funded by both Health and Social Care.
 You will be an active participant on the day time AMHP rota as well as using your AMHP expertise to support your colleagues as part of an MDT.
 You will carry a manageable caseload of challenging and complex cases and be expected to manage these within the frameworks set out within both Health and Social Care services.

 Regular supervision, Dedicated AMHP and MDT meetings are held to support you and your participation is expected.

 You will be supported to carry out the following duties, responsibilities and training...

 - To work as an approved Mental Health Professional, participating in the AMHP rota, undertaking Mental Health Act, Mental Capacity Act and Best Interest assessments for Bracknell Forest Council.